 A tequila brand that PortMA recently measured through experiential marketing activations had consistently lower target consumer reach relative to other brands.
 The first time I reported this finding, we thought it could be a data anomaly.
-However, target demographic reach barely improved as more data arrived.
-We researched the activation strategy and discovered some key insights into why reach had been so low for so long.
+However, target demographic reach barely improved as more data arrived. http://norskerflyfishing.com/peters-blog/nye-spaendende-fisketure-for-2017-i-nordamerika/ We researched the activation strategy and discovered some key insights into why reach had been so low for so long.
+Read on the learn more about this experiential measurement example.

 The target demographic for the brand is men between the ages of 22 and 29.
 While the brand client has a detailed psychographic profile, we focus on reporting the demographics.
 The events themselves should appeal to the psychographic part of the profile, which is sports-oriented.
 Many of the activations for this brand are at sporting events or sports-themed venues.

-Women are reached at activations more frequently than men (57% vs. 43%).
+Women reach activations more frequently than men (57% vs. 43%).
 So, why are teams not adjusting their strategy to engage more men?

 Arriving at the key insights